MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Related Works

-DL techniques have also been widely adopted in the field of medical imaging that pave the way towards more precise and automated clinical diagnosis and prognosis.
-Common DL methods focus on the segmentation of contours (\cite{seg_dwibreast_2020,seg_mri_unet_2017,seg_mribreast_fcn_2019,seg_mribreast3_2018}) and lesions (\cite{seg_mri_unet_2017,seg_dcemri_cnn1_2018,seg_dcemri_cnn2_2019}) in breast magnetic resonance imaging (MRI).
-Despite the promising performance, these methods require large datasets with expert annotations, expensive and hard to realize the current data-sharing paradigm.
+DL techniques have also been widely adopted in various medical fields that pave the way towards more precise and automated clinical diagnosis and prognosis, as seen in oncology (\cite{kleppe2021designing,yesilkaya_manifold_2022}), neuroimaging (\cite{qiu2022multimodal}), and cardiology (\cite{surucu_conv_2021}).
+In MRI-based segmentation, many studies have shown that DL methods can significantly improve the accuracy and efficiency of segmenting biological tissues (\cite{zhao2020deep,bleker2022deep}).
+For instance, several studies have proposed DL methods for brain MRI segmentation (\cite{ito2019semi,despotovic2015mri}), while others have developed methods for liver (\cite{ibtehaz2020multiresunet}) and prostate (\cite{hung2022cat}) segmentation.
+In breast MRI, previous DL methods focus on the segmentation of contours (\cite{seg_dwibreast_2020,seg_mri_unet_2017,seg_mribreast_fcn_2019,seg_mribreast3_2018}) and lesions (\cite{seg_mri_unet_2017,seg_dcemri_cnn1_2018,seg_dcemri_cnn2_2019}).
+Despite the promising performance, these methods require large datasets with expert annotations, which is expensive and time-consuming.